Physical Zero-Knowledge Proof for Ball Sort Puzzle: Introduction

-As a ZKP exists for every NP problem \cite{zkp}, one can construct a computational ZKP for ball sort puzzle.
-However, such construction requires cryptographic primitives and thus is not practical or intuitive.
-Instead, many researchers aim to develop physical ZKPs using a deck of playing cards.
+As a ZKP exists for every NP problem \cite{zkp}, one can construct a computational ZKP for the ball sort puzzle.
+However, such a construction requires cryptographic primitives and thus is not practical or intuitive.
+Instead, many researchers have developed physical ZKPs for logic puzzles using a deck of playing cards.
 These card-based protocols have benefits that they require only small, portable objects and do not require computers.
 They also allow external observers to verify that the prover truthfully executes the protocol (which is a challenging task for digital protocols).
 Moreover, these protocols are suitable for teaching the concept of a ZKP to non-experts.